A robot is mainly consist of 4 components, which is:

 Type of Sensors

-Sensor could also be classified into passive and active sensors, where passive sensors are just single detectors and active sensors are systems, where emitters produce signals and detector perceives it.
-Here is a graph showing different sensors(devices) and descriptions. alt text We will introduce some of them below.
+could also be classified into passive and active sensors, where passive sensors are just single detectors and active sensors are systems, where emitters produce signals and detector perceives it.
+Here is a graph showing different sensors

 Switches

-A switch sensor is a physical device used to detect whether an electrical circuit is open or closed.
+is a physical device used to detect whether an electrical circuit is open or closed.
 They function by sensing when electronic circuits are on and off.
 Switch sensors serve a variety of functions, including contact sensors, limit sensors, and shaft encoders.
 Among them, collision switches (also called contact switches) are often used to detect whether the body parts of the robot are in contact with external objects, such as triggering corresponding actions when touching an obstacle.
-They can be mounted on the robot’s body or sensory organs, such as whiskers or antennas, to detect contact with the surrounding environment. alt text
+They can be mounted on the robot’s body or sensory organs, such as whiskers or antennas, to detect contact with the surrounding environment.

 Light

-Light sensors can be used to detect the intensity of light in the environment or the reflection of light.
+can be used to detect the intensity of light in the environment or the reflection of light.
 Photocell is a common light sensor whose resistance changes with the intensity of light.
 This kind of sensor is usually used to detect the intensity of light or trigger corresponding actions in dark environments.
-In addition, there are reflective photoelectric sensors, which detect the reflection of objects by emitting and receiving light signals, and are often used to detect the presence or position of objects. alt text
+In addition, there are reflective photoelectric sensors, which detect the reflection of objects by emitting and receiving light signals, and are often used to detect the presence or position of objects.

 Shaft Encoders